 The GASB has issued Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance."
 The primary objective of this Statement is to provide temporary relief from certain newer accounting and financial reporting requirements to governments due to the COVID-19 pandemic.
-The effective date of certain Statements and Implementation Guides through GASB Statement No. 93, Replacement of Interbank Offered Rates, and Implementation Guide No. 2019-03, Leases-that first became effective or were scheduled to become effective for periods beginning after June 15, 2018, and later are deferred by either one year or eighteen months.
+The requirements of this Statement are effective immediately.